CharlesTaylor7/gemini/README.md

 ### Drag controls
 - handle mobile touch events
-- make 4 disks on intersections, non draggable
-- enforce that disks on the intersections always rotate with the rotating ring
+- hide/remove disks on the intersections which are not rotating
 - animate smoothly between drag states.
 If you drag through the center, it does an awkward immediate 180 rotation
+- it feels jerky during the snap

 ### On Solve
 - pop confetti